 References & Further Reading

-Electrification in Uganda: Detailed data on Uganda’s grid connectivity and the challenges facing rural primary schools can be found in the CS Monitor report on solar power in education.
+Electrification in Uganda: CS Monitor report on solar power in education.

-The Ubuntu Village Initiative: Learn more about the specific mission and the upcoming May 2026 launch at the Ubuntu Village Solar Power Initiative.
+The Ubuntu Village Initiative: Ubuntu Village Solar Power Initiative.

 Related links